ditkrg/dit-digital-service-manual/docs/Software Development/06-Environment Variables.md

 | RABBITMQ\_\_PASSWORD         | The password for accessing the RabbitMQ server                            |
 | RABBITMQ\_\_EXCHANGE_NAME    | The name of the exchange for RabbitMQ server                              |

-In addition to these common environment variables, some applications may have specific environment variables that are related to their functionality or dependencies.
-These variables are prefixed with the name of the application or service that they belong to, such as `TAX_CORPORATE_REGISTRATION_PORTAL_URL`.
-These variables are documented in their respective application repositories or README files.

 ## Environment Variables for Micro-Service Applications

 1. Use double underscores (\_\_) to separate words in the variable name.